 Later in 2015 I changed to a PC that uses less power (90 watts down to 40 watts) for a slightly better performance.
-It now runs from the main 24 volt power system with battery backup and some solar assist.
+It now runs from the main 24 volt solar/battery system with mains power at night.

 Site performance is always important.
 Some of the speed impression is due to your PC and browser.
 I am a fan of Firefox, due to the security and control options and have used it for many years.
 For a while there it seemed to be becoming bloated and sluggish, and I was looking out for an alternative.
 No, I don’t like Chrome.
-I don’t dislike Google, but they are getting into everything now.
+I think Google are getting into everything now and I don’t trust them.
 I didn’t find an alternative to Firefox, but I think it has since improved.
-WordPress can be a bit slow when loaded up with plugins.
-I don’t like just throwing more horsepower at it, but rather keeping plugins to a minimum.
+WordPress can become slow due to plugins and I don;t like using plugins to change the way the theme appears – I think this leads to longer term maintenance and security issues.
+I don’t like just throwing more horsepower at it, but rather keeping plugins to a minimum, for background features that are relatively important.
 The current plugins add a few features and enhance security.

 Using Paypal through the web site, we don’t store any credit card or high security information on the server.
 Security is still very important to avoid the time and trouble caused by attacks and introduced problems.
 It is important to keep all aspects up to date.
 So far it has all been very reliable.